-Caution: Make sure you have a full backup of your system before powering off the system and installing the upgrade.
+Caution: It's a good idea to make a full backup of your system before powering off the system and installing the upgrade.
 For instructions on backing up your system, see the Personal System Administration Guide.

 CPU Upgrade Package

 Your CPU upgrade package consists of the following items.
 If anything is missing, contact your sales representative.